zypher-game/docs/content/zk/z4/based-uzkge.md

 ## Contents
 In z4 engine, developers only need to implement an interface and configure some startup parameters, and then will get a complete z4 game node.

+`z4 new my-game` will generate new Z4 game template.

 ### Handler

 `Handler` trait is the core interface.
 Developers can implement the game logic in it, and then they can directly use the z4 engine to run it.
 This interface including `accept` room events from the chain, `create` room events when the room is accepted by this node, and also supporting events when nodes go online and offline (connected and disconnected with websocket), and finally how to handle user request events in general.